-with your classmates to vith your planning. produce a play.
-Comple ete the chart to help Characters Fill in the names of your classmates who will play each role.
+Work with your classmates to produce a play.
+Complete the chart to help you with your planning.

+Characters Fill in the names of your classmates who will play each role.
 Describe the characters.
 What will each character wear?
 What will the characters say?

-Who are the char to org your i m ideas ext and ind map anise deas.
-What is the second tting?
-Describe the scene.
-Tit le First What is What is the plot?
+What is the plot?

+First

 Then

 Then afterwards

 Finally